Revision date: 28 October 2025

 6. Retention

-To determine the appropriate retention period, we act under our clients’ instructions as a Data Processor.
+Where applicable as a Data Processor, we act under our customers’ instructions to set the appropriate retention period.
 Where we are the Data Controller, we consider the potential risk of harm from unauthorised processing or disclosure of the personal data.
 We also consider the purposes for which it was collected and whether we can achieve the same goal through other means.

 If you want to learn more about our specific retention periods for your personal data established in our retention policy, you may contact us at dpo@cloudrock.global.

-Upon expiry of the applicable retention period we will securely return it to our clients if requested, however, normally we destroy your personal data in accordance with applicable laws and regulations.
+Upon expiry of the applicable retention period, we will securely return it to our customers if requested, however, normally we destroy your personal data in accordance with applicable laws and regulations.

 7. Your Rights

-The General Data Protection Regulations and the UK Data Protection Act 2018 provide individuals within the UK and EEA various rights with respect to our use of your personal data:
+Data Protection Legislation provides you with rights with respect to our use of your personal data:

 Accuracy: We aim to keep your personal data accurate, current, and complete.
-We encourage you to contact us by emailing us at the contact details provided below to let us know if any of your personal data is not accurate or changes, so that we can keep your personal data up-to-date.
+We encourage you to contact us by emailing us at the contact details provided below to let us know if any of your personal data is not accurate, incomplete or changes, so that we can keep your personal data up to date.

 Porting: You have the right to request that some of your personal data is provided to you, or to another data controller, in a commonly used, machine-readable format.